jossshrrr/splice_project/README.md

 Welcome to the Splice_Project repository!
 This project contains the code developed for my Master's thesis.
 The primary aim of this project is to apply variant splice prediction tools to genetic variants.

-**Please note that the code is currently in development and is not yet workable on another user's system due to dependencies and other issues.
-We are actively working to address these issues and make the code usable for others.**
+**Please note that the code is currently in development and is not yet workable on another user's system.
+At present, the code relies on locally installed software, but we are in the process of containerizing it.**

-This repository is primarily set up for my supervisors to inspect the overall structure of the code.
+This repository is primarily set up for my supervisors to inspect the overall structure of the pipeline.

 ## Table of Contents